|

 many lines do I have?

-expects the Bonding Character to have at least as much,
+The audience expects the Bonding Character to have at least

-tablet toted down from the mountain, but if you give
+idea isn't a tablet toted down from the mountain, but if

-the Villain too much screen time, the audience could
+you give the Villain too much screen time, the audience

 will necessarily be weakened.
 But amount of screen time

-gets out of balance.
-The third principle I learned,
+out of balance.
+The third principle I learned, however,

-however, is right at the core of what makes a successful
+is right at the core of what makes a successful screenplay:

 Quite